magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 ``w.dilate()`` triggers transmission of a ``please`` (i.e. “please dilate”) record with a set of versions that can be accepted.
-Versions use strings, rather than integers, to support experimental protocols, however there is still a total ordering of preferability.
+Versions use strings, rather than integers, to support experimental protocols, however there is still a total ordering of version preference.

 ::